Skip to main content

 • optimization

-• “Performance is near rock solid at high FPS, with no effort needed to tune settings (not always a given in VR).”
+• “Performance is near rock solid at high fps, and no effort tuning settings (not always a given in VR).”

 • “Every update seems to make performance worse, and they won’t let you use upscaling or improve the graphics.”